- Work 020 7861 4000

 5.00pm: Closing time.
 We have a conference call with all relevant parties and, much to my relief, all goes off without a hitch.
 It is now my job to send out copies of all executed documents to the parties involved, and to undertake the post-completion requirements, such as creating a bible of documents and registering charges and appointments/resignations on Companies House.

 7.00pm: A number of the trainees head downstairs to the office bar on the ground floor.
 We catch up over drinks and then move on to a bar in the City.
 I savour my fruit juice, safe in the knowledge that it has been a good day.

 Address:Riverbank House, 2 Swan Lane, London, EC4R 3TT

 Telephone: 020 7861 4000

 What we are looking for: We value more than just talent, ambition and great qualifications.
 We don’t believe in developing legal clones; the people who do the best here have interests, experience and a life outside the office.
-To be a 100% lawyer here, you have to be a 100% you.
+We are a law firm built around people and we want you to be yourself.

 Facts and figures